-With the passage of Proposition 13 in June 1978, base-year values were established for all properties in California.
+With the passage of Proposition 13 in June 1978, base year values were established for all properties in California.
 For people who owned property on March 1 1975, the base year was established as of that date.
-Subsequent base year values were established whenever property changed ownership or there was new construction.
-As time went on and property values increased, base-year values established in later years were substantially higher than earlier base-year values.
-People who bought or built property understood that their taxes would be higher than the prior owner’s taxes, but children who inherited real property from their parents, which is also a change of ownership, also saw their taxes double or triple because the parents’ lower base-year value disappeared.
+Subsequent base years were established whenever property changed ownership or there was new construction.
+As time went on and property values increased, base year values established in later years were substantially higher than earlier base year values.
+People who bought or built property understood that their taxes would be higher than the prior owner’s taxes, but children who inherited real property from their parents, which is also a change of ownership, also saw their taxes double or triple because the parents’ lower base year value disappeared.

 In order to encourage continuing family ownership of property California voters passed Proposition 58 in November 1986 which permits parents and children to transfer a principal place of residence without limit as to taxable value and/or other real property such as land, apartments, business or farms with a taxable value of up to $1,000,000 per parent without requiring the Assessor to reassess the property (Revenue and Taxation Code 63.1).
 As an example, Mr and Mrs Jones want to gift their home which has a 1996 factored base year value of $59,032 (which is their original 1975 base year value of $40,000 factored forward by the Proposition 13 mandatory inflation factor not to exceed 2% per year) to their daughter.
 Their current property tax bill is approximately $600.00 per year.
 However, the current value of the home is $195,000 (which would be the new base year value) and without the parent-to-child exclusion, the daughter’s taxes would jump to approximately $2,000 per year.